Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: EVALUATION

-We run $J=80$ independent optimization trials.
-Each trial uses a different target response $h_j(t)$, where the target attenuation parameters are drawn from a uniform distribution, $\Tsixty \sim \mathcal{U}(1, 3.5)$~s and $f_\textrm{c} \sim \mathcal{U}(6, 12)$\,kHz.
+We run $80$ independent optimization trials.
+Each trial uses a different target response, where the target attenuation parameters are drawn from a uniform distribution, $\Tsixty \sim \mathcal{U}(1, 3.5)$~s and $f_\textrm{c} \sim \mathcal{U}(6, 12)$\,kHz.
 The target FDN is constructed as in Sec.~\ref{subsec:representations}.
-After sampling the target attenuation values, we initialize the learnable FDN as follows: \begin{enumerate} \item Sample all frequency-independent parameters from normal distributions.
-Choose delay-line lengths (in samples) as pairwise co-prime integers corresponding to time delays in the range [15,\,45] ms. \item Compute the energy at the target attenuation setting $\theta^*_{\mat{\Gamma}}$. \item Scale the input and output gains $\mat{b}$ and $\mat{c}$ the energy of the target FDN at $\theta^*_{\mat{\Gamma}}$ \item Randomly initialize $\theta_{\mat{\Gamma}}$. \end{enumerate} We optimize with Adam for up to 8000 iterations, divided into 40 epochs.
+After sampling the target attenuation values, we initialize the learnable FDN as follows: \begin{enumerate} \item Sample all frequency-independent parameters as described in Sec.~\ref{subsec:param_perturb}.
+Choose delay-line lengths (in samples) as pairwise co-prime integers corresponding to time delays in the range [15,\,45] ms. \item Compute the energy at the target attenuation setting $\theta^*_{\mat{\Gamma}}$. \item Scale the input and output gains $\mat{b}$ and $\mat{c}$ to match the energy of the target FDN's IR at $\theta^*_{\mat{\Gamma}}$ \item Randomly initialize $\theta_{\mat{\Gamma}}$. \end{enumerate} We optimize with Adam for up to 8000 iterations, divided into 40 epochs.
 We use early stopping with a patience of 10 epochs and a minimum improvement of $10^{-4}$ in the objective.

 Table~\ref{tb:mae_optimization} reports the results.
 The MAE for tests 3–4 is consistently lower, highlighting the benefit of modeling the noise.
 Overall, the EDC representation performs better, with the linear-scale variant showing particularly low MAE in tests 1–2, when noise is not modeled.
-In the \textit{noise-aware} case, $\mathcal{L}_\textrm{MSS}$ benefits more when the frequency-independent parameters are allowed to vary during the optimization.
+In the noise-aware case, $\mathcal{L}_\textrm{MSS}$ and $\mathcal{L}_{\textrm{EDC, lin}}$ benefit more when the frequency-independent parameters are allowed to vary during the optimization.

 { }